ITRS-Group/cordial/tools/geneos/USAGE.md

 * The `--log` / `-l` flag to `geneos start` and `geneos restart` will start watching the log files of all the instances that have been started and will continue to do so until you interrupt it using CTRL-C (which will not affect the running instances).

 * The `--all` / `-a` flag to `geneos restart` tells the command to start all matching instances, even if they were already stopped.
-This is useful when you have a set of instances, e.g. all netprobes, that you need to start but also stop any running instances first.
+This is useful when you have a set of instances, e.g. all Netprobes, that you need to start but also stop any running instances first.

 * The `--force` / `-F` flag tells the command to override protection labels - see below.